dasch-swiss/dsp-das/docs/user-guide/project.md

 ![Define further list nodes.](../assets/images/Fig39.png)

 ### Remove PROPERTIES from a resource class
 To remove a property, hover over the property which you want to remove.
-By doing so you see a white x with a black background (removee button) appearing, it is yellow-rimmed in the image below:
+By doing so you see a white x with a black background (remove button) appearing, it is highlighted in yellow in the image below:
 ![Remove properties from resource class.](../assets/images/Fig18.png)

 *Be aware, that you can only remove a property if there are no data yet!*